 - Test video: https://youtu.be/e0E07tfSwSc

-- The design of the miner is sophisticated, sturdy, practical and with relatively small size.
+- The design of the miner is sophisticated, sturdy, practical and of relatively smaller size.

-- After being tested for a week intermittently, the performance of the miner is stable.
-The hashing rate is a bit higher than the official released data, it hit a speed around 460M when the frequency set at 450.
+- In a successive 7 days of test, the performance of the miner is stable.
+The hashing rate is a bit higher than the official released data, it hits a speed around 460M when the frequency is set at 450.

 - The miner is easy to use, and it supports remote control.

-- Cooling is no issue due to the high rotation speed of the fans (12V 1.6a), the temperature of the chips is only around 30℃.
-Yet the decibel of the miner could be perceived as a bit high, it can be improved by changing the fans with slower rotation speed as long as the temperature of environment well-maintained.
+- Cooling is well controlled due to the high rotation speed of the fans (12V 1.6a), the temperature of the chips is only around 30℃.
+Yet the decibel of the miner could be perceived as a bit high, it can be improved by changing the fans with slower rotation speed as long as the temperature is well-maintained.